 Surprise is overall a great episode.
 Hudson Leick and Kevin Sorbo who plays Hercules have quite a good chemistry with one another.
 Sorbo generally tends to underplay the character of Hercules which on screen contrasts quite well opposite Leicks hysterical over the top performance as Callisto.

-However its obvious that the character of Callisto lacks the same dynamic with Hercules that she had with Xena.
+Its obvious that the character of Callisto lacks the same dynamic with Hercules that she had with Xena.
 It like having Superman fight The Joker.
-Yeah that’s fun but they just don’t have the same dynamic as Batman and The Joker do.
+Yeah that’s fun, but its not the same as Batman and the Joker together.

 Still this story does mark a change in Callisto’s character as this shows her becoming an immortal.
 From this point on the character of Callisto would never just be an ordinary human being ever again.